-The Andrássy National Security Fellowship, starting in June 2017, is a fully-funded six-month program aimed at developing Hungarian expertise on the United States and building long-term ties with the U.S. policy community through hands-on experience and analytical training in transatlantic policy issues.
+The Andrássy National Security Fellowship at the Center for European Policy Analysis (CEPA) sponsored by the Hungary Initiatives Foundation, was launched in June 2017, as a fully-funded six-month program aimed at developing Hungarian expertise on the United States and building long-term ties with the U.S. policy community through hands-on experience and analytical training in transatlantic policy issues.

 The Fellowship was conceived in the spirit and legacy of Hungarian statesman Gyula Andrássy, who served as Prime Minister of Hungary (1867–1871) and Foreign Minister of Austria-Hungary.
 Alongside Bismarck, he was an architect of European order gifted, in the words of a contemporary, “with great perspicacity, large minded and liberal views, and the decision of character so necessary to be a ruler of men … ever governed by a feeling of justice and honour in the performance of his duty.”

-WE ARE NOW ACCEPTING APPLICATIONS FOR THE 2018 SPRING/SUMMER PERIOD.
+WE ARE NOW ACCEPTING APPLICATIONS FOR THE 2018 SUMMER/FALL PERIOD.

 TO APPLY, VISIT: